 TARRYTOWN, NY directions

-Also open holiday Mondays: Memorial Day, Labor Day, Columbus Day, and Veterans Day.
+Also open holiday Mondays: Memorial Day, Labor Day, and Columbus Day.
 No timed tours on event dates.

 Admission by Timed Tours Only

 (Also 11am, 12:30pm, 2pm, 3:30pm on Saturdays & Sundays)

 Note: Please allow approximately one hour for your site experience.

 A visit to Sunnyside is an enchanted adventure in a romantic landscape and a much-loved riverside home that has been charming visitors for generations.

 Please note that Sunnyside is closed for the season and will reopen on May 3, 2014.